stridecolossus/JOVE/docs/blog/part-2-triangle/swapchain.md

 1. A rendering surface with accessors for capabilities and image formats supported by the graphics hardware.

 2. New domain classes for the swapchain images and views.

-> Note that some of the code in this chapter uses some helpers and base-classes that are outlined later in [this chapter](/JOVE/blog/part-2-triangle/improvements).

 We start with a new domain class for the _rendering surface_ that wraps the handle we previously retrieved from GLFW: